Habeuk/opendata_fr/src/docs/utilisation/creation-menus.md

 ### creating a block

-We'll start by creating a block in structure > block > add block, which will manage the display of fields, then click on add block and add a layout (Bestlayous: dynamic header).
+We'll start by creating a block in "structure > block > add block", which will manage the display of fields, then click on add block and add a layout (Bestlayous: dynamic header).

 <figure class="figure">
   <img src="../../assets/images/best.png" class="figure-img img-fluid rounded" alt="...">